barrycarter/bcapps/FETLIFE/fetlife-users-README.txt

 cuckold, cuckquean, kajira, kajirus, kitten, little, pet, pony, pup, role, sissy, slave, sub

-city, state, country: The kinkster's city, state, and country.
+Fields 6-8: city, state, country: The kinkster's city, state, and country.
 Some kinksters set their location to "Antarctica" if they don't want people to know where they live.

-thumbnail: The URL to the kinkster's profile picture thumbnail.
+Field 9: thumbnail: The URL to the kinkster's profile picture thumbnail.
 This URL is not protected and can be viewed even if you're not logged into FetLife.
 The thumbnail "avatar_missing_60x60.gif" indicates the kinkster has no profile picture.
 Replacing the "_60.jpg" at the end of the URL with "_200.jpg" yields a larger version of the profile picture.

-popnum: The rank of this kinkster in their administrative area/country.
+Field 10: popnum: The rank of this kinkster in their administrative area/country.
 I don't know FetLife's ranking method, but lower rank numbers usually indicate more active kinksters.

-popnumtotal: The total number of kinksters in this kinkster's administrative area/country.
+Field 11: popnumtotal: The total number of kinksters in this kinkster's administrative area/country.
 Combined with popnum, gives a rough idea of how active the kinkster is.
 For example a popnum of 5364 and a popnumtotal of 53289 means the kinkster was ranked 5364 of the 53289 kinksters in their administrative area.

-source: The source URL for the kinkster's data
+Field 12: source: The source URL for the kinkster's data

-mtime: The Unix time at which this information was scraped.
+Field 13: mtime: The Unix time at which this information was scraped.

+Fields 14-15: latitude and longitude: the approximate latitude and longitude of the kinkster, based on the city, state, and country

 NOTE: User orientation is NOT included in this database, since it does NOT appear on the location pages.
 For reference, the possible